lanceji92674957/liferay-portal/readme/BREAKING_CHANGES.markdown

 This affects anyone who used TermsOfUseContentProviderRegistryUtil to lookup TermsOfUseContentProvider service.
-Instead of always returning the first service registered, we keep track of the TermsOfUseContentProvider service and update it with ServiceProxyFactory now.
+Instead of always returning the first service registered which is random and depends on the order of service is registered, we keep track of the TermsOfUseContentProvider service and update it with ServiceProxyFactory now which respects service ranking.

 #### How should I update my code?

-You should check all logic that includes usages of TermsOfUseContentProvider since there was some differences when fetching the service.
-In addition, update all usages of TermsOfUseContentProviderRegistryUtil to TermsOfUseContentProviderUtil
+Update the package name of TermsOfUseContentProvider if it is used.
+Update TermsOfUseContentProviderRegistryUtil to TermsOfUseContentProviderUtil if the usage is in portal-web.
+Remove the usage of TermsOfUseContentProviderRegistryUtil in modules and use @Reference annotation to fetch the TermsOfUseContentProvider service instead.

 #### Why was this change made?